Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- The Falcons have the NFL's 18th-ranked pass defense this season, yielding 253.7 yards per game through the air.
+- The Falcons are allowing 253.7 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- With 28 passing TDs conceded this season, the Falcons defense is ranked 28th in the league.
+- With 28 passing TDs conceded this year, the Falcons defense is ranked 28th in the league.

 Recent Performances